webjars/flexmonster/README.md

 [![Github Stars](https://img.shields.io/github/stars/flexmonster?style=social)](https://github.com/flexmonster) [![Twitter](https://img.shields.io/twitter/follow/Flexmonster?style=social)](https://twitter.com/Flexmonster)

-## Flexmonster Pivot Table & Charts
+## What is Flexmonster Pivot Table & Charts

 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
-It is packed with all core features for data analysis and can easily become a part of your data visualization project.
+It is packed with all core features for analysing big datasets and can easily become a part of your data visualization project.

 ## Why use Flexmonster Pivot Table & Charts?